 Both the Commission proceeding that provided the right of direct access and the proceeding that established the PX credit procedure involved extensive hearings.
 Pursuant to Public Utilities Code Section 1708.5(f), the Commission cannot act to amend or repeal either the right of direct access or the PX credit without hearings.
 Section 1708.5(f) clearly provides that if a regulation being amended or repealed by the Commission was adopted after an evidentiary hearing, “the parties to the original proceeding shall retain any right to an evidentiary hearing . . .”
 [Emphasis added.]
 The proceedings that led to the enunciation of the right of direct access and the delineation of the PX credit both involved such hearings.
 Hearings were therefore required, yet impermissibly denied, in this proceeding.

+The Decision is premised on the language in ABX1 1 that authorized the Commission, at its discretion, to suspend direct access.
+However, subsequent to the passage of that legislation, the Legislature has passed ABX2 9, which authorizes customer aggregation by cities, counties and other governmental entities.
+That legislation clearly comprehends that aggregated customers will be served by direct access.
+It constitutes a later legislative direction with regard to this subject and indicates that the Commission’s suspension was both precipitous and contrary to the will of the Legislature, as embodied in its passage of ABX2 9.

 This case presents issues of urgent statewide importance because it concerns the unconstitutional and unlawful actions of the Commission, which have interfered with the right of millions of Californians to purchase direct access power and to opt for direct access in the future.
 The Commission took its action over protest from multiple parties without allowing any hearings.